JawadYzbk/rustLink/README.md

 ## Updating Rust Assets

-Atlas uses images and metadata from the Rust game files.
+RustLink uses images and metadata from the Rust game files.
 These can be updated with the [update_assets.js](./update_assets.js) script.

 ```shell
 node update_assets.js "<drive>:\SteamLibrary\steamapps\common\Rust"